 2. From your travel agent

 Most cruise-specialist travel agents offer travel insurance, but are legally prohibited from giving you insurance advice other than handing you the brochure for the policy.
-Their travel agency likely has a preferred insurance company or two they work with, but they can’t give you the side-by-side comparison of rates versus coverage.
-These third-party plans are typically more comprehensive than those sold directly by the cruise lines.
-Your travel agent typically earns a commission on the sale of these policies.
+They can’t give you the side-by-side comparison of rates versus coverage.

 Yes.
 Especially in this day and age, travel insurance is an essential purchase for any cruiser.
 While it might not seem necessary for cheaper, shorter voyages, it’s still a worthwhile investment for peace of mind.
 Not only could it save you thousands of dollars, but it could also end up saving your life.